 No new JI projects were submitted and no new issuance in April.

 The total issuance of ERUs is 863 MERUs.

 The UNFCCC NAMA Registry can be accessed by the public at the webpage: www4.unfccc.int/sites/nama

-Our Pledgepipeline will also include the Intended Nationally Determined Contributions (INDCs) when they are submitted to the UNFCCC.
+Our Pledgepipeline now also include the Intended Nationally Determined Contributions (INDCs) that are submitted to the UNFCCC.

 The UNEP Emission Gap Report 2014 was published 19.
 December, see http://www.unep.org/publications/ebooks/emissionsgapreport2014/

-This 2014 Gap report also includes calculations of the 2030 GHG emission gap.
+This 2014 Gap report also included calculations of the 2030 GHG emission gap.

 UNEP Risoe is one of the teams that delivered emission data to this report.
-We regularly update our Pledgepipeline on the web-site: www.unep.org/climatechange/pledgepipeline
+We regularly update our INDC & Pledgepipeline on the web-site, when new INDCs are submitted: www.unep.org/climatechange/pledgepipeline

 UNEP DTU (formerly known as

 UN City in Copenhagen, Denmark